pelicanmapping/rocky/README.md

     viewer->present();
 }
 ```
-You'll probably also want to add the `MapManipulator` to that view to control the map:
+If you want to add Rocky's stock `MapManipulator` to that Viewer to control the map:
 ```c++
 viewer->addEventHandler(rocky::MapManipulator::create(mapNode, window, camera, context));
 ```
-Keep in mind that without Rocky's `Application` object, you will not get the benefits of using Rocky's ECS for map annotations.

 ### Terrain Rendering Profiles

 Rocky supports two map-tiling profiles for rendering the terrain.

 * `global-geodetic` : Loads fast, but sacrifices some quality in the polar regions.
-This is the default since it closely matches most online data sources.
+This is the default since it closely matches many online data sources.

 * `global-qsc` : Accurate worldwide including the polar regions.
 The trade-off can be slower loading speeds depending on your data.
 If you work in the polar regions or use polar stereographic data, this will be the better option.